-Chinese smashed cucumber salad with basic ingredients including salt, sugar, garlic, vinegar, sesame oil, and chili oil.
+A super easy Chinese smashed cucumber salad made with basic ingredients including salt, sugar, garlic, vinegar, sesame oil, and chili oil.
 It can be super delicious even with only 5 minutes of preparation.
-This is one of the most popular homemade cold dishes in China along the year.
+This is one of the most popular homemade cold dishes in China throughout the year.

 Unpickled version VS pickled version

 Elaine has two ways of making easy Chinese cucumber salad: one is to smash it directly before mixing and the other one is to pickle the cucumber for around 15 minutes with salt to remove extra water content.
 The unpickled version is much quicker and delicious.
 While the pickled version gets a more crisper texture and is less fresh in taste.
 Smashed cucumber can absorb more sauce within the cucumber, resulting in a compound and uniform taste.
 However pickled cucumber salad has two layers of taste.
 The first is the combined sauce, which succeeded with a crispy and freshness from the cucumber slices.
 I strongly recommend you try both ways if you love cucumber salad the same as me.